Yi Seok: Career

-Recent activities
+Return to Korea

+With the changing political climate in the early 1990s, Yi returned to Korea.

 In April 2004, his eldest daughter Yi Hong performed for the first time in a singing show from SBS, and Yi Seok starred on stage with her as celebration.

-By August of the same year, Yi Seok started to run a guesthouse SeungKwangJae (승광재) in Jeonju Hanok Village, which is also his current residence.
-The name reference of the guesthouse is the era name of Emperor Gojong, Kwangmu (光武), and seung (승) stands for "succession".
-SeungKwangJae is sometimes rented by the government of Jeonju and it was built of wood, similar to the traditional way.
-Yi Seok runs the place with his supporters.
+In August 2004, Yi started running and living in a guesthouse Seunggwangjae in Jeonju Hanok Village.
+Seunggwangjae is sometimes rented by the government of Jeonju and it was built of wood, similar to the traditional way.
+Yi runs the place with his supporters.
 He said, "There are many things to do in Jeonju since this is where the Joseon dynasty founded.
 I'm going to spread the culture of the royal family and re-illuminate Jeonju's history."
+It has been visited by Presidents Roh Moo-hyun and Moon Jae-in.
+Other guests include Mayor of Seoul Park Won-soon and Ambassador Harry B. Harris Jr. In May 2016, Yi became the brand ambassador of Liancourt Rocks by Ulleung County.

 On 16 July 2005, Yi Seok's cousin Yi Ku passed away without an heir.
-The Jeonju Lee Royal Family Association announced, on July 22, that Yi Won would become Yi Ku's successor, according to his will.
+The Jeonju Lee Royal Family Association announced, on 22 July, that Yi Won would become Yi Ku's successor, according to his will.
 During the funeral, an angered Yi Seok commented that "the funeral is not yet ended, and it's inappropriate to discuss about adopting an heir by now".
-Later, Yi Seok claimed that "adopting a son after death doesn’t make any sense," and he also claimed that Yi Bangja, his late aunt and the mother of Yi Ku, named him as "first successor" in her will.
+Later, Yi Seok claimed that "adopting a son after death doesn't make any sense," and he also claimed that Yi Bangja, his late aunt and the mother of Yi Ku, named him as "first successor" in her will.

-In August 2006, to support his goal of monarchy restoration, Yi Seok founded the organization "Korean Imperial Family Cultural Foundation" (황실문화재단); he serves as director.
+Yi supports the creation of a constitutional monarchy for the symbolic value of having an Imperial Family.
+In 2016, Yi explained his rationale as follows:

+To this end, in August 2006, he became the founding leader of the Imperial Culture Foundation of Korea (황실문화재단).
 Yi Hae-won, one of his elder half-sisters, proclaimed herself as an empress and held a coronation on 29 September 2006.
 Although she invited Yi Seok, he did not attend the ceremony.

 The Statue of King Sejong in Gwanghwamun Plaza was erected on 9 October 2009, and Yi Seok attended the unveiling ceremony.
-According to a talk on 4 September 2014, Yi Seok said that there is no existing contemporary portrait of Sejong the Great.
-The statue's face was based on that of Yi Seok and a portrait of Grand Prince Hyoryeong, King Sejong's older brother, which is now preserved at Gwanaksan.
+According to a talk on 4 September 2014, Yi said that there is no existing contemporary portrait of Sejong the Great.
+The statue's face was based on that of Yi and a portrait of Grand Prince Hyoryeong, King Sejong's older brother, which is now preserved at Gwanaksan.

+Yi also serves as a professor of history at Jeonju University.